-- Bake the meatballs on a rack.
+Finally, you’re ready to bake the meatballs.
+Bake them on a rack, if possible.
 This is a step that really helps to keep the grease at bay.
-As the meatballs bake, the fat renders out and drips below the rack onto the foil, and keeps the meatballs from getting all greasy.
+As the meatballs bake, the fat renders out and drips below the rack onto the foil-lined baking tray, and keeps the meatballs from getting all greasy.
 Bonus: the foil helps to make the clean-up easy!

-- After the meatballs are baked, transfer them to a large skillet.
+After the meatballs are baked, transfer them to a large skillet.
 Then top with jarred marinara sauce.
-Go you if you want to make some from scratch!
-And then top with 5 ounces of shredded cheese.
-I used Cabot Alpine- since it is Parm plus Cheddar all wrapped up in one delicious cheese.
+Kudos to you if you want to make some from scratch!
+Top the oven baked meatballs with 5 ounces of shredded cheese.
+I used Cabot Alpine since it is Parm plus Cheddar all wrapped up in one delicious cheese.
 You can also use mozzarella or Asiago.
 If you use mozzarella, I’d like to encourage you to hand grate it since the stuff in the bag that’s pre-shredded is coated in starch, so it doesn’t melt as well.
-Also note: if you’re using Asiago- you need less- which will save on calories.
+Also note: if you’re using Asiago you need less cheese, which will save on calories.

 Do you have a local source for beef that is both sustainable and ground in-house?

 Have you ever heard of using bulgar in meatballs before?